webysther/jellyfin-sdk-python.github.io/docs/sdk.md

 **Arguments**:

-- `version`: The API version to import.
+- `version` _Version_ - The API version to import.

 **Returns**:

-The imported module corresponding to the specified version.
+- `module` - The imported module corresponding to the specified version.

 <a id="jellyfin.api.Api"></a>